Global Corporate Legal Studies

 in India.
 The aim of the Center is to enhance understanding and academic investigation of the regulation of financial markets and corporate governance in the U.S., India, and other jurisdictions, while facilitating research, policy analysis, and scholarship in these areas.
 Examples include joint research into the regulation of the bond markets, stock markets, foreign investment laws, pension reforms, bank regulation, securities regulation, and corporate governance.
 The Center is expected to be the focal point for a number of activities including:

-• Facilitating the development of collaborative research and teaching endeavors
+• Collaborative research and teaching endeavors

 Moreover, Michigan has a long history of being actively involved in the formulation and study of corporate and securities laws in various parts of world, including China and Japan.

 Every year Michigan welcomes both students and academics from other parts of the world and sends its students and faculty overseas to be involved in global corporate and securities matters.
-Such exchanges continue to grow as Michigan continues to expand its already considerable global footprint.
+Such exchanges continue to grow as Michigan expands its already considerable global footprint.
 Moreover, the various workshops, symposia, and other venues at Michigan increasingly invite speakers from overseas or those studying laws overseas to discuss timely and important issues with students and faculty in a vibrant learning environment.